sfandres94/uex-git/README.md

 [![LinkedIn][linkedin-shield]][linkedin-url]

 # UEx-Git
-This repository has been created for the Git lab session of the Multimedia Systems subject at the University of Extremadura (UEx).
+This repository has been created for the lab session on Git and GitHub of the Multimedia Systems subject at the University of Extremadura (UEx).

 ## Table of contents
 * [Basic commands](#basic-commands)